Eeva Kilpi

-Eeva Karin Kilpi (née Salo; 18 February 1928, Hiitola) is a Finnish writer and feminist.
-Better known abroad than in Finland, her poetry, characterized as feminist humor, was discovered in the 1980s in Europe.
+Eeva Karin Kilpi (née Salo; 18 February 1928 – 27 June 2026) was a Finnish writer and feminist.
+Better known abroad than in Finland, her poetry, characterized as feminist humor, became popular in the 1980s.

-Biography
+Life and career

-Eeva Karin Salo was born on February 18, 1928, to Solmu Aulis Aimo and Helmi Anna Maria (née Saharinen) Salo within the former Karelian municipality of Hiitola, Finnish Karelia, where she lived until the coming of the Winter War of 1939-1940.
+Eeva Karin Salo was born on 18 February 1928, to Solmu Aulis Aimo and Helmi Anna Maria (née Saharinen) Salo within the former Karelian municipality of Hiitola, Finnish Karelia, where she lived until the coming of the Winter War.

 During the Winter War, Kilpi and her family survived bombings by hiding in an underground cellar.
 Her father was later called away to the front lines and the family was forced to evacuate from the region.
-Kilpi ended up attaining an education in Helsinki, the capital and largest city in Finland.
+Kilpi ended up achieving an education in Helsinki, the capital and largest city in Finland.

+Kilpi died in Espoo, Finland on 27 June 2026, at the age of 98.